Ahkam95/hr-system-client/README.md

 ```bash
 aws configure
 ```
-pass the Security Credential of the AWS account
+pass the Security Credential of the AWS account in your terminal

 2. Deploy
 ```bash